nilsgiebing/matic-docs/docs/develop/alchemy.md

 ### Step 1: Connect to the Polygon network

-There are many ways to make requests to the Polygon chain.
-For simplicity, we’ll use a free account on Alchemy, **a blockchain developer platform and API that allows us to communicate with the Polygon chain without having to run our own nodes**.
-The platform also has developer tools for monitoring and analytics that we’ll take advantage of in this tutorial to understand what’s going on under the hood in our smart contract deployment.
-If you don’t already have an Alchemy account, [you can sign up for free here](https://alchemy.com/?a=polygon-docs).
+There are several ways to make requests to the Polygon PoS chain.
+Rather than running your own node, you will use a free account on Alchemy's developer platform and interact with the Alchemy Polygon PoS API to communicate with the Polygon PoS chain.
+The platform includes developer tooling to monitor requests and data analytics that demonstrate what happens under the hood during smart contract deployment.
+If you don’t already have an Alchemy account, start by signing up for free [here](https://alchemy.com/?a=polygon-docs).

 ### Step 2: Create your app (and API key)

-Once you’ve created an Alchemy account, you can generate an API key by creating an app.
-This will allow us to make requests to the Polygon Mumbai test network.
-If you’re not familiar with testnets, check out [this guide](https://docs.alchemyapi.io/guides/choosing-a-network).
+After successfully creating an Alchemy account, you will need to generate an API key by creating an app.
+This authenticates the requests made to the Polygon Mumbai testnet.

-Navigate to the “Create App” page in your Alchemy Dashboard by hovering over “Apps” in the nav bar and clicking “Create App”.
+> If you’re not familiar with testnets, check out [this testnet guide](https://docs.alchemyapi.io/guides/choosing-a-network).

+To generate a new API key, navigate to the "Apps" tab on the Alchemy dashboard navigation bar and select the "Create App" sub-tab.

-Name your app “Hello World”, offer a short description, click "Polygon" for the Chain, and choose “Polygon Mumbai” for your network.
+Name your new app “Hello World”, offer a short description, select "Polygon" for the chain, and choose “Polygon Mumbai” for your network.

-Click “Create app” and that’s it!
-Your app should appear in the table below.
+Finally, click on “Create app”.
+Your new app should appear in the table below.

 :::note